ARCHDIOCESE OF WESTMINSTER

 If any of the details on either of your forms changes between the date of application and the receipt of the letter of offer or refusal, you must inform the school and the local authority immediately.
 If misleading information is given or allowed to remain on either of your forms, the Governing Body reserves the right to withdraw the place, even if the child has already started school.

 In addition to their right of appeal, unsuccessful candidates will be offered the opportunity to be placed on a waiting list.
 This waiting list will be maintained in order of the over-subscription criteria set out above and not in the order in which applications are received or added to the list.
 Names are normally removed from the list at the end of the academic year.

-The admission of pupils with an Education, Health and Care Plan (EHC) is dealt with by a completely separate procedure.
+The admission of pupils with an Education, Health Care Plan (EHC) is dealt with by a completely separate procedure.
 Details of this separate procedure are set out in the SEND Code of Practice.
 Children with this school named in their EHC plan will be admitted.

 The School is committed to taking its fair share of children who are vulnerable and/or hard to place, as set out in locally agreed protocols.
-Accordingly, outside the normal admission round the governing body is empowered to give absolute priority to a child where admission is requested under any local protocol that has been agreed by both the Diocese and the governing body for the current school year.
-The governing body has this power even when admitting the child would mean exceeding the published admission number.
+Accordingly, outside the normal admission round the Governing Body is empowered to give absolute priority to a child where admission is requested under any local protocol that has been agreed by both the Diocese and the Governing Body for the current school year.
+The Governing Body has this power even when admitting the child would mean exceeding the published admission number.